 Exceptions to the rule

 That said, I am willing to consider pricier fare.
 If a terrific manager opens a new fund and, owing to its initially small asset base, that fund costs a little more than I'm used to paying, I'll still give it a look.
 As the fund grows in size, though, I'll certainly expect to see its expenses come down.
 If you own a fund whose asset base has ballooned while its expense ratio has stayed high, you might consider selling.
-Economies of scale just make things cheaper, and with more dollars available from which to deduct fees, the hit each individual investor takes (in the form of the expense ratio) ought to decrease as a fund's asset base grows.
+Economies of scale should make things cheaper, and with more dollars available from which to deduct fees, the hit each individual investor takes (in the form of the expense ratio) ought to decrease as a fund's asset base grows.

 C'mon, you just gotta love that.